hhcho/sfgwas/README.md

 ## Plotting the results

-We included a Python script `scripts/plotResults.py` to create a Manhattan plot as provided in our manuscript.
+We included a Python script `scripts/visualization/manhattanPlot.py` to create a Manhattan plot as provided in our manuscript.

+## Plaintext data analysis

+Please see additional scripts in `scripts/analysis/` for performing GWAS using PLINK2 for comparison. `run_gwas_ukb.sh` and `run_gwas_emerge.sh` include the workflows used for UK Biobank and eMERGE data analysis as reported in our manuscript.

 ## Contact for questions